Library Trustees Association of New York State

 Name and Purpose

 Sec.1.
-The name of the corporation shall be Library Trustees Association of New York State (hereinafter, “LTA”).
+The name of the corporation shall be Library Trustees Association of New York State (hereinafter, “LTA” or “Corporation”).

 Sec.2.
-The purpose of the Library Trustees Association of New York State is to educate, represent and advocate for library trustees in the State of New York.
+The purposes of the Library Trustees Association of New York State are:

 Sec.1.
 There shall be three classes of membership: local library boards, library system boards and individuals.
 Trustees serving on library boards (local or system) automatically become members when their board joins LTA.
 A retired trustee or an active trustee whose local or system board is not an LTA member is eligible for individual membership.